 Students in the three-year program must be concurrently enrolled in both the freshman (100-level) and the sophomore (200-level) courses each semester of their sophomore year.

-Portions of the GMC may be waived for students with prior military experience or for students who transfer from another reserve officer training program.
+Portions of the GMC may be accredited for students with prior military experience or for students who transfer from another ROTC program.

-Students who successfully complete the requirements of the POC and their degree programs will be commissioned as Second Lieutenants in the United States Air Force and will enter active duty within one year.
+Students who successfully complete the requirements of the POC and their degree programs will be commissioned as Second Lieutenants in the United States Air Force or United States Space Force and will enter active duty within one year.
 Delay of entry to active duty to study at the master’s or doctoral level may be permitted.
 There are many career opportunities individuals can qualify for, including but not limited to pilot, space and missile operations, cyberspace operations, engineering, medical and nursing career fields.

 Leadership Laboratory consists of a series of 1-credit hour labs that accompany the academic class each semester throughout the program.
 As part of the GMC and POC, the student is a member of an organized cadet corps that conducts a leadership laboratory.
 Instruction is conducted within the framework of the cadet corps with a progression of experiences designed to develop each student’s leadership potential.

 Students in the program compete to attend a two to three-week field training encampment at Maxwell Air Force Base, AL. Students attend this encampment the summer between their sophomore and junior years.
 Encampment expenses are paid for by the U.S. Air Force.